Viewing the Conda Environments

 The Environment Explorer provides list and card views.
 The button on the left side of the search bar controls the view.
 Both views provide information such as the title, environment version, language version, architecture, creation date, size, human-readable name, description, key libraries, and source location.
 It also has commands to install, uninstall, publish, and clone the environment.

 The card view has each conda environment on a separate card.
 This view shows most of the information about a conda environment.
-It's convenient to use when you are only looking at a few conda environments.
+It's convenient to use when you're only looking at a few conda environments.

 New conda environments are listed first and marked NEW at the top of the card.
 While deprecated environments are marked Deprecated next to the version number.

 You can filter the cards using the buttons.
-For example, click Published Conda Environments to only view the published environments.
-By default, deprecated environments aren't displayed so you have to select Show Deprecated to see them.
-You can also filter by shape by clicking CPU or GPU.
-The environment buttons and Show Deprecated check box show the number of environments based on what's being filtered.
+For example, select Published Conda Environments to only view the published environments.
+By default, deprecated environments aren't displayed so you must select Show Deprecated to see them.
+You can also filter by shape by selecting CPU or GPU.
+The environment buttons and Show Deprecated checkbox show the number of environments based on what's being filtered.

 The bottom left shows the Python conda kernel and the state of the notebook next to the icons.
 You can change the conda environment by clicking this name or the name in the upper right corner of a notebook.